mongodb-js/codemirror-mongodb/README.md

 Doesn't have any tests.
 Is some of our oldest React code.

-### query bar plugin integrated with CodeMirror
+### Integrate the query bar plugin with codemirror

-There is already an existing React component for codemirror: [react-codemirror|https://github.com/JedWatson/react-codemirror].
+There is already an existing React component for CodeMirror, [react-codemirror](https://github.com/JedWatson/react-codemirror), which was validated in COMPASS-913.

-### Make `oneline` simple
+The query bar plugin doesn't currently have any direct unit/enzyme tests and is some of our oldest React code.
+When estimating the work for this task, there will likely need to be additional time included for refactoring and tech debt burn-down.

+The [codemirror-mongodb](https://github.com/mongodb-js/codemirror-mongodb) README has (will have) details on how to integrate with react-codemirror for autocomplete, "single-line mode", and other mongodb specific features we want to leverage in Compass.

+To make

 ```javascript
 var options = {